 You have moved from the end of the creation process to the beginning.

 You started that cascade of creativity, and someone else ended it — and that’s okay!
-It’s good even!
+It’s even good!

 Hoarding Sales is Counterproductive

-Sue worked her fingers to the bone filling orders but ended up cancelling many of them because she couldn’t keep up.
-Her Etsy rating tanked because she so many people were angry for their orders being cancelled.
+Sue worked her fingers to the bone, filling orders but ended up canceling many of them because she couldn’t keep up.
+Her Etsy rating tanked because so many people were angry about their orders being canceled.

 The irony is that several other people wrote a pattern to make a similar product because Sue’s product was so popular.
 They sold a ton of patterns, and Etsy is now flooded with other people who sell a similar product to Sue’s, and quite successfully, I might add.

 Sue had the potential to have a great product AND a viral pattern, but the competition overtook her while she was trying to hoard orders.
 And the pattern she was protecting ended up getting out anyway, all after she had already puttered out from gripping it too tightly.